 Address of the laboratory

 165 03 Praha 6 – Lysolaje

 When a sample is sent to the Czech Republic from a third country, the consignor thereof must in advance ask the Central Veterinary Administration of the State Veterinary Administration for the establishment of animal health import conditions.
-For more information we recommend to contact the State Veterinary Administration via the address email@example.com.
+For more information, we recommend contacting the Department of External Affairs and Import and Export Control of the State Veterinary Administration via firstname.lastname@example.org or email@example.com.